-CSI, a 501(c)(3) nonprofit humanitarian international organization is based in Maryland, USA.
-CSI works to advocate, strengthen, and improve the Quality, Access, and Delivery (QAD) of respectful health services and information for pregnant women, newborns, children, adolescents, and youth in marginalized communities.
+CSI is a 501(c)(3) nonprofit humanitarian international organization based in Maryland, USA.
+CSI works to advocate, strengthen and improve the quality, access and delivery (QAD) of respectful health services and information for pregnant women, newborns, children, adolescents and youth in marginalized communities.

-CSI is a member of the World Health Organization Partnership for Maternal, Newborn, & Child Health (PMNCH).
+CSI is a member of the World Health Organization Partnership for Maternal, Newborn & Child Health (PMNCH).

-Facilitate the provision of respectful, quality maternal and reproductive health services to women of child bearing age; improve services for newborns and children 0–5 years at health facilities and at their homes (home-based midwifery care); and increase access to youth friendly reproductive health services.
+Facilitate the effective provision of respectful, quality maternal and reproductive health services to women of child bearing age; improve services for newborns and children 0–5 years at health facilities and at their homes (home-based midwifery care); and increase access to youth friendly reproductive health services.